sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 ![](../Media/PaperAnimation.gif)

-Thanks to _esalkin_ for the paper metaphore.
+Thanks to _esalkin_ for the paper metaphor.
 Thanks to _warwagon_ for the graphics.

 **Back to [Table of Contents](#overview)**